JaxkDev/koth/README.md

  - On death keep inventory. (todo config)

 ### Upcoming
- - Change of game rules.
+ - Change of game layout (different types will be optional)
- - option to download update (but not install, too many security issues there)
- - Much more events for other developers to be able to customise the game EVEN MORE !
  - HouseCleaning and a load of testing to release v1.0.0 :)
  - Something extra for when winner is announced ***wink***